 It’s the prime of your life.
 You’ve worked hard.
 You’ve paid your dues.
 You’ve raised your children and cared for your home.
 Now it’s your turn to be taken care of and be an advocate for your own health.

 You have the confidence, the experience, the resources, and the right to live your life on your own terms.
-You’re in your 60s and whether you’re retired, nearing retirement, or never even planning to retire, you’re ready to make these years your best years.
+You’re over 60 and whether you’re retired, nearing retirement, or never even planning to retire, you’re ready to make these years your best years.

 However, that’s not always easy, especially in a society that seems to prize youth above all things.
 Ageism touches almost every aspect of society, from the media to employment to love and relationships.
 It is perhaps most common, and most dangerous, though, in the healthcare system.
 So how do you advocate for your own health and well being when you’re a woman over 60?